Facility Usage

 1.4.1 - CIOs Reoccurring Reservations in Meeting Rooms:

-When Event Planning Services (EPS) begins accepting reservations for the following semester, CIOs may submit requests for up to 15 dates.
+When Event Management begins accepting reservations for the following semester, CIOs may submit requests for up to 15 dates.
 Once the semester of those bookings begins, a second series of up to 15 reservations dates may be requested if space remains available.
-CIOs are limited to a total of 30 reservations in EPS meeting rooms per semester.
+CIOs are limited to a total of 30 reservations in Event Management meeting rooms per semester.

 1.4.2 - CIOs in Large Event Spaces:

 Due to limited large event spaces available on grounds for CIOs to use, each CIO is limited to three reservations in the Newcomb Ballroom per semester.
-Additionally, CIOs may not have recurring (daily/weekly/biweekly/monthly) reservations in large Event Planning Services (EPS) spaces (Ballroom, South Meeting Room, Commonwealth Room).
-CIOs which wish to have more than three reservations total in large EPS event spaces will need to justify their request to EPS and may be prioritized after organizations that have not yet had events in large event spaces.
+Additionally, CIOs may not have recurring (daily/weekly/biweekly/monthly) reservations in large Event Management spaces (Ballroom, South Meeting Room, Commonwealth Room).
+CIOs who wish to have more than three reservations total in large Event Management event spaces will need to justify their request to Event Management and may be prioritized after organizations that have not yet had events in large event spaces.

 1.4.3 - CIO Large Events as Part of a Series: